 Professional photographer, Timothy Wolcott comes from a long line of photographers.
 He has continued the family tradition, specializing in landscape photography, for which he was twice awarded “World’s Best Landscape Photograph” by the Smithsonian.
-He shoots with Phase One, and we asked him about his inspiration and techniques.
+He shoots with Phase One, and we asked him about his inspiration for his Antarctica shoot and his techniques.

 Where do you find your inspiration?